PatrionDigital/kissmintdash/instructions/detailed-workplan.md

 - Create user context/provider for profile, attempts, streaks, and balances.
 - UI: Profile modal or screen.

+- [ ] **3.2.
+Profile Button in System Menu**
+  - Move Profile button from header to System menu
+  - Maintain existing `useViewProfile` functionality from MiniKit
+  - Ensure consistent styling with other menu items
+  - Verify mobile responsiveness
+  - Update any related tests or snapshots

 ---

 ## 4. Game Core Mechanics